buildingSMART/BCF-API/README.md

     interactions to identify topics. <br>

     `guid` examples: 420b24db-921c-46d6-9629-d529d130307f, 5139a00f-5cbd-4760-9e44-16cc4826aa5a
-2. `server_id` - a human-friendly identifier which is generated and controlled by the server.
-A `server_id` is project-unique:
+2. `server_assigned_id` - a human-friendly identifier which is generated and controlled by the server.
+A `server_assigned_id` is project-unique:
-    No two topics in a given server and project may have the same `server_id`.
-However, topics in different projects on a given server may have identical `server_id`s. `server_id`s can't be changed using the API; BCF clients should display `server_id`s to users to make it easier to locate and discuss topics.<br>
+    No two topics in a given server and project may have the same `server_assigned_id`.
+However, topics in different projects on a given server may have identical `server_assigned_id`s. `server_assigned_id`s can't be changed using the API; BCF clients should display
+    `server_assigned_id`s to users to make it easier to locate and discuss topics.<br>

-    `server_id` examples: 003490, ISSUE-01, CLASH-578
+    `server_assigned_id` examples: 003490, ISSUE-01

 ## 4.3 File Services